The Ultimate Guide to Puppy Care: Ensuring a Happy and Healthy Life

 Establishing a routine helps regulate their digestive system and house training.

-Socialization and Play
+Socialization and Play: Building Confidence

 Socialization is vital for your puppy's emotional and behavioral development.
 Here are guidelines for proper socialization: